Hearing Prep

 Most hearing panic comes from pressure meeting disorganization.

-Hearing Prep exists because strong facts still come out poorly when they are not organized, practiced, and connected to the support behind them before court day.
+Hearing Prep exists because strong facts still come out poorly when they are not organized, practiced, and connected to the support behind them before the next serious conversation.

 When the facts are not distilled yet, it is easy to freeze or ramble under pressure.

-Too much material with no structure makes it harder to know what the judge will care about most.
+Too much material with no structure makes it harder to know what matters most under hearing pressure.

 Practicing before court day reduces the chance that your best points stay stuck in your head.